axelerant/engineering/audit.md

   - Who can do an audit?
   - Selling audits
 ---
-This document outlines the process to follow for auditing any Drupal project..
+This document outlines the process to follow for auditing any Drupal project:

 ## What’s an audit?